Retin-A for Wrinkles: The Fountain of Youth in a Tube?

 What are the potential side effects of Retin-A?

-According to Dr. Kappel, Retin-A can make the skin thinner in some individuals, although this generally occurs following inappropriate use.
+According to Kappel, Retin-A can make the skin thinner for some, although this generally occurs following improper use.
 People with thin skin should use Retin-A less frequently, and combine it with creams that hydrate and strengthen the skin barrier.

 Initially, most people will experience irritation, redness, dryness, and peeling.
 These side effects appear within five days and last anywhere from two to six weeks.